k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

-Read [here](11_setup_and_prerequisites.md) for setup information.
+Setup information is available [here](11_setup_and_prerequisites.md).

-## The ingestion flow steps and utilities
+## Ingestion Flow Steps and Utilities

-The ingestion flow - the process of inserting content into a vector store - is built from several steps.
-Below are utility actors and flows that you may consider using it.
-As usual, while building your flow, you may prefer use alternatives, in each of the steps.
+The ingestion flow — the process of inserting content into a vector store — consists of several steps.
+Below are utility actors and flows you may consider using.
+As always, when building your flow, you may prefer use alternatives, in each of the steps.

 > You can use the AI Fusion examples, as reference.
 >